-30 August 2007 (Viet Nam News) – Viet Nam News posts a feature about the Cat Tien archaeological site exhibition currently going on in Vietnam.
+30 August 2007 (previous posts – this feature has statues of Uma and Ganesha.) – Viet Nam News posts a feature about the Cat Tien archaeological site exhibition currently going on in Vietnam.
 The site, discovered in 1985, has revealed a number of structures and Hindu statuary which may imply that it was a seat of a civilisation that could have shared influences with many neighbouring civilisations.
-We’ve already seen pictures of the stone linga-yoni in previous posts – this feature has statues of Uma and Ganesha.
+We’ve already seen pictures of the stone linga-yoni in

 Why not visit the National Museum of Vietnamese History to explore and enjoy a unique collection of antiques from the Tay Nguyen (Central Highlands) province of Lam Dongâ€™s Cat Tienâ€™s archaeological excavations?